-An insight into how Korea's ancient mythological veneration and infatuation with the Siberian Tiger led to centuries of incredible outsider folk artworks and ultimately led to the extinction of the entire species in their country.
+The story behind how Korea's ancient mythological veneration and infatuation with the Siberian Tiger led to centuries of incredible outsider folk artworks of the illusive animal and ultimately led to the extinction of the entire species in Korea.

 The symbol of the Tiger is deeply intertwined with Korean history, with people and culture serving as the foundation for ancient Korean mythology and folklore, evident in the Myth of Dangun, where a Tiger plays a prominent role in the birth of the Korean Civilisation.
 The endless legends and mystical tales surrounding these spiritual and majestic apex predators remains a favourite subject of Korean art, literature, painting and sculpture.